Sweden's big five

 Why now?

-In 2024, lots of lynx, wolves, bears and wolverines will be killed in Sweden, under different labels such as licensed, quota, protective and illegal hunting.
+In 2025, lots of lynx, wolves, bears and wolverines will be killed in Sweden, under different labels such as licensed, quota, protective and illegal hunting.
 Over the last 100 years, Sweden’s large carnivores came back from the brink of extinction.
 The government policy is now shifting to “As few carnivores as possible”.
 Carnivores will “legally” be hunted down to their lowest minimum viable population size or even lower.
-Unless the EU decides to do something about it.
+Unfortunately, the EU decided in 2025 to move the wolf from the category “strictly protected” to “protected” in the Habitats Directive.
+Sweden has been a driving force in this, and the Swedish government also decided in August 2025 that the favorable conservation status for the wolf in Sweden should be 170 wolves, down from the previous level of 300.

 Why Sweden's Big Five?